Types of Chef Knife Bags - How to Choose!?

 The knife roll pictured is the Chef Sac Knife Roll Bag featuring 9 slots for your cleavers and knives.

-Much like the canvas roll, the leather roll is also small, usually only holding a standard knife set and not much else.
+Much like the canvas roll, the leather roll is also compact, usually holding a standard knife set and not much else.
 The bigger difference between the two is their price points, overall look and weight!
-Leather bags will have a flashier aesthetic and a price tag to go along with it.
-Leather weighs more and definitely something to consider when your rollbag is already full of heavy knives and tools.
-Leather isn’t a necessity for the average chef, but if you have the money, the look of leather and don't mind the weight, then you have that option.
+Waxed Canvas bags are made of stronger and heavier fabric.
+They will have a fashionable aesthetic and a price tag to go along with it.
+Waxed Canvas isn’t a necessity for the average chef, but if you have the money, this bag will elevate your chef fashion instantly.

 As you continue your search for the perfect bag for you, you will inevitably come across the polyester knife roll.
 While not as well regarded as the canvas or the leather for its looks, it packs some features for the regular kitchen dweller that are hard to ignore.